 1. The passenger volume numbers used by the CAA to calculate aeronautical charges are rebased to a level somewhat in line with current passenger volumes and only assume modest growth rates over Q6.
 This reflects the view that assumed passenger volumes should have built-in contingencies, and represents a change from past regulatory assumptions.
 This is considered a de-risking for LHR in terms of future traffic volumes (but not an elimination of passenger volume risk) and is considered a credit positive.
+Since the start of Q6, traffic performance has outperformed the forecast included in the regulatory settlement.

-2. LHR's business plan assumes a step up in costs in the first year of Q6 as the new Terminal 2 becomes operational.
-The assumed airline moves to the new Terminal 2 will be phased over a number of months so there will be a period of relatively inefficient double running of Terminal 1 and Terminal 2.
-The CAA has assumed that the old Terminal 1 space will be closed down in December 2016 and that this closure and other efficiencies will reduce the cost base progressively over the remainder of Q6.
-LHR management are planning to close Terminal 1 in

-October 2015, thereby achieving additional savings.
-The overall efficiencies required by the CAA are, however, challenging and assume that by the end of Q6 LHR will operate on a materially lower cost base.
-This represents an area of risk for LHR.
+2. At the time of the regulatory settlement, LHR's business plan assumed a step up in costs in the first year of Q6 as airline moves to the new Terminal 2 were assumed to be phased over a number of months resulting in a period of relatively inefficient double running of Terminal 1 and Terminal 2.
+The CAA assumed that the old Terminal 1 space would be closed down in December 2016 and that this closure and other efficiencies would reduce the cost base progressively over the remainder of Q6.
+Terminal 1 was in fact closed some 18 months earlier (on 30 June 2015), thereby allowing LHR management to achieve additional savings.
+Although the overall efficiencies required by the CAA are challenging and assume that by the end of Q6 LHR will operate on a materially lower cost base, about two thirds of the operating efficiencies required during Q6 have already been secured or can be considered as easily achievable.
+In Moody's view there is a reasonable chance that LHR management will outperform the regulatory settlement in terms of operating efficiencies and non-aeronautical revenues.

 3. The CAA has reduced LHR's cost of capital to reflect an actual and expected lower interest rate environment.
 The pre-tax, real WACC of 5.35% (4.66% vanilla WACC) is lower than Q5's 6.2% (5.06% vanilla WACC).
 Much of the difference between these headline figures can be explained by a reduction in corporation tax and a different methodology of determining the WACC.
 Normalising for these factors, the relevant like-for-like comparator for Q5 is around 5.6%.
 The remainder of the difference corresponds to lower costs of debt and equity.
-The lower cost of capital assumption is a credit negative for LHR but not an unexpected one in Moody's view.
+The risks relating to the lower cost of capital assumption have now substantially been mitigated, as financing costs have remained at historically low levels since the regulatory settlement came into effect, thus allowing LHR to extend its maturity profile and reduce its long-term cost of debt.

-DECLINING CAPITAL EXPENDITURE PROGRAMME AT HEATHROW
+DECLINING CAPITAL EXPENDITURE PROGRAMME

-The opening of the new Terminal 2 on 4 June marks the start of a pause in LHR's master plan.
+The opening of the new Terminal 2 in June 2014 marked the start of a pause in LHR's master plan.
 After seeing investments of more than GBP1 billion per year for the past decade, the regulatory settlement for the period covering April 2014 - 31 December 2018 incorporates a 33% reduction in the average allowed annual capital expenditure at LHR.